BenjaminBastidas/academic-test/content/authors/carlos-silva/_index.md

 ---
 # Display name
-title: "Gonzalo Ruz"
+title: "Carlos Silva"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "gonzalo-ruz"
+- "carlos-silva"

 # Is this the primary user of the site?
 superuser: false